-At the Energy Transition Show host Chris Nelder invites several energy exports to explore global infrastructure and markets on the transition from fossil fuels towards renewables.
-Tune in to get the latest developments in research, policy and market events driving the transition to renewable energy.
+At the Energy Transition Show energy expert Chris Nelder talks about the world’s transition from fossil fuels to renewables.
+Tune in to get the latest developments in research, policy, and market events driving the transition to renewable energy.

-Hosted by Bill Loveless, the Columbia Energy Exchange podcast aims to bring energy experts and leaders from government agencies, academia, businesses, and civil society to discuss some of the opportunities and challenges faced by various energy sources.
-Loveless’s weekly discussions will provide insight on some of the implications energy decisions may have nationally and internationally.
+The Columbia Energy Exchange podcast aims to bring energy experts and leaders from government agencies, academia, businesses, and civil society to discuss some of the opportunities and challenges faced by various energy sources.
+The weekly discussions will provide insight into some of the implications energy decisions may have nationally and internationally.